-(A1) to (A3) defines the elementary production-consumption economy.
+(A1) to (A3) define the elementary production-consumption economy.
 Note that the set of foundational equations is FREE of green cheese behavioral assumptions, i.e. the axiom set is purely systemic.
 A detailed description is given in this post ‘The future of economics: why you will probably not be admitted to it, and why this is a good thing’#3 and in this short paper (2015).
 In both places, the solution to the perennial profit conundrum is to be found.

 From macroeconomics, one arrives at microeconomics by successive DIFFERENTIATION.
-Differentiation is top-down, aggregation is bottom-up.
-The methodologically correct way is to start with macrofoundations and then to differentiate.
+Differentiation is top-down, and aggregation is bottom-up.
+The methodologically correct way is to start with macrofoundations and then differentiate.

 The true macrofoundations (A1)/(A3) replace the false Walrasian microfoundations HC1/HC5 and Keynes' false macrofoundations.#4

 To paraphrase a summary of Blaug: ‘At long last, it can be said that the history of general theory from Walras to Arrow-Debreu and on to DSGE has been a journey down a blind alley, and it is the set (A1)/(A3) to have finally hammered down the nails in the coffin.’